balearesg/pragmate-ui/README.md

-# simply-ui
+# pragmate-ui

-simply-ui is a collection of reusable components here you can see what they are and how to import and implement them.
+pragmate-ui is a collection of reusable components here you can see what they are and how to import and implement them.

 ## To install